gbull25/vc-experiments/README.md

 ------------------------------------------------------------------------------------------------------------------------

-Here are collected materials related to experiments on the task of Vesuvius Challenge ink recognition.
+Thsi repo contains materials related to experiments on the task of Vesuvius Challenge ink recognition.

 The train_scripts directory contains scripts that were used to train the corresponding modifications of the [GP model of ink recognition](https://github.com/ScrollPrize/villa/tree/main/ink-detection).